PurpleNinja225/NASible/CONTRIBUTING.md

 * If you break the build with your PR, please fix it :)
 * Pull requests that unintentionally touch files, or that show files as removed then re-added will be rejected.
 * Squash your commits before creating a PR.
 * Don't mess with line endings, or tabs vs. spaces.
 * Please know that your efforts are appreciated, thanks! :+1:

 # Development Environment

-* Development of Ansible-NAS is carried out in [Visual Studio Code](https://code.visualstudio.com/) - you'll get some nice recommended extensions and task setups if you do the same.
+* Development of NASible is carried out in [Visual Studio Code](https://code.visualstudio.com/) - you'll get some nice recommended extensions and task setups if you do the same.